 Numerous websites have information about magnetism, materials, energy production and use, electric cars and more.
 These are some of the resources and interesting sites we've found.

-- Books and Videos - An extensive listing of reference material
+- Books and Videos - An extensive listing of reference material with commentary

-- The Critical Materials Institute (CMI) at Ames Laboratory - The Critical Materials Institute focuses on technologies that make better use of materials and eliminate the need for materials that are subject to supply disruptions.
+- Critical Materials Institute (CMI) at Ames Laboratory - The Critical Materials Institute focuses on technologies that make better use of materials and eliminate the need for materials that are subject to supply disruptions.

 - Earth's Magnetosphere - An educational web site by David P. Stern and Mauricio Peredo.
 This site contains information on: Magnetism, Electrons, Ions and Plasmas, Radiation Belts, The Sun and the Solar Wind, Exploring Earthspace, The Dynamic Magnetosphere, Close-Up of the Aurora, Magnetospheres and the Universe.